createcandle/Webthings-mysensors-adapter/README.md

 It's built on top of pyMySensors by Theo Lind: https://github.com/theolind/pymysensors

-This is alpha code.
+This is beta code.
 It currently supports only a few sensor inputs, and does not support any actuators yet.